ApprenticeAI/frapy/docs/topics/api.rst

 Crawler API
 ===========

-The main entry point to Scrapy API is the :class:`~frapy.crawler.Crawler` object, passed to extensions through the ``from_crawler`` class method.
-This object provides access to all Scrapy core components, and it's the only way for extensions to access them and hook their functionality into Scrapy.
+The main entry point to Frapy API is the :class:`~frapy.crawler.Crawler` object, passed to extensions through the ``from_crawler`` class method.
+This object provides access to all Frapy core components, and it's the only way for extensions to access them and hook their functionality into Frapy.

 .. module:: frapy.crawler
-   :synopsis: The Scrapy crawler
+   :synopsis: The Frapy crawler

 The Extension Manager is responsible for loading and keeping track of installed extensions and it's configured through the :setting:`EXTENSIONS` setting which